If you are interested in doing some community moderation from home, Metaverse Mod Squad is a legitimate company

 To summarize, the content and engagement moderators do actual moderation of chat rooms, message boards, and digital content while the customer service reps use customer relations management systems to assist customers via chat, phone, and tickets submitted via the web or email.

 With the customer support positions, it looks like if you get a job offer, you'll either get put on phone and chat or email and chat.
 Some people have been offered a choice between the two.
 So this is not a guarantee of a non-phone job, although it could be just depending on what you're offered.

 What does Metaverse pay and when do they pay?

 Because of the NDA, there isn't much information regarding the actual rate online.
-However, some browsing online indicates that for moderators the starting rate is around $8 an hour.
+However, salary information on Glassdoor indicates the rate ranges from $9 to $11 per hour.
 Payments are made monthly to contractors on the 15th.

 Your actual rate may vary depending on the position you're hired for.
 But most of what I can find online indicates it's not a lot better than minimum wage.